-We estimate halo masses using almost the same way as Ando et al. (2020) and briefly describe the method below.

-We first calculate the two-point angular auto-correlation function (ACF) of the selected massive galaxies $\omega(\theta)$ and its errors $\varepsilon{\omega}(\theta)$ assuming Poisson errors5.
+We estimate halo masses using almost the same way as described in Ando et al. (2020).
+We first calculate the two-point angular auto-correlation function (ACF) of the selected massive galaxies.
 We use the estimator of the ACF proposed by Landy & Szalay (1993):